orion-project/rezonator2/calc/GaussCalculator.md

 ### Lock waist

-The same formulas as when waist $w_0$ is changed.
+The same formulas as when waist $w_0$ changes.

 ### Lock front

-The same formulas as when beam radius $w$ or wavefront ROC $R$ is changed.
+The same formulas as when beam radius $w$ or wavefront ROC $R$ changes.